-The approximately 33 percent of 2022 RPS obligations that may not be met by REC purchases include Thermal RECs (5 percent) and Class III Biomass and Landfill Gas RECs (28 percent).
+The approximately 9 percent of 2023 RPS obligations that may not be met by REC purchases include Thermal RECs (6 percent) and Class III Biomass and Landfill Gas RECs (3 percent).
 Thermal RECs are obtained from renewable energy resources that do not produce electricity, but produce useful thermal energy.
-NHEC is currently determining if the Thermal REC and Class III markets can provide the volume of RECs NHEC requires to meet these 2022 obligations.
-In addition, the NHPUC is conducting an investigation beginning in March 2022 to consider if the Class III REC obligation should be reduced due to unavailability of those RECs.
-Should the markets have a shortfall and NHEC is not able to satisfy its obligations through unit contracts and REC purchases, NHEC expects to make ACP to meet its obligations.
+The New Hampshire Department of Energy (NHDOE) conducted an investigation beginning in January 2024 to consider if the Class III REC obligation should be reduced due to unavailability of those RECs.
+The NHDOE determined by order dated March 5, 2024 that the 2023 Class III obligation should be set at 0.5 percent, reduced from the 8 percent originally established in the RPS legislation.
+NHEC expects to make ACP to meet its obligations not met by REC purchases.